danieltar18/linear-algebra/README.md

 ## Visualization Example

-Here are examples my visualizations from this project:
+Here are examples of my visualizations from this project:
 # Vectors in 3D space and Regression in 3D space

 <table align="center">